swagger-model-validator/swagger-model-validator/readme.md

 As long as the value can be parsed by parseFloat in javascript it will be accepted as a float or a decimal.

 It validates the date and date-time correctly.
 It treats all dates (and date-times) as dates and tests with a parseDate check.
-If this passes then it checks 'date' format against a length of 10 (a quick check against the ISO8601 standard
-- a full-date must be 10 characters long).
+If this passes then it checks 'date' format against a length of 10 (a quick check against the ISO8601 standard, a full-date must be 10 characters long).

 As from version 0.3 it will now validate models referenced by the $ref keyword but it will only do this if it is called by the swagger function validateModel or if the native validate is called with a model array passed in.